-- (fashion, clothing, luxury accessories sector) the plants in Sumirago, Albusciago, Menzago and Albizada, where the activity of production planning and completion is carried out, also via subcontractors.
-In particular, production includes the procurement of raw materials (i.e., yarns) that are processed by dyeing, weaving and finishing, as well as the production of paper patterns, samples and prototypes including the packaging of the finished product. - (home furnishings and accessories sector, "Home") the Golasecca (VA) plant, where the manufacturing activity is carried out, including the following phases, also via subcontractors: procurement of the raw material (i.e., yarns), transformation by means of dyeing, weaving and finishing, samples and prototypes, manufacturing of the goods, packaging of the finished product.
+- (fashion, clothing, luxury accessories sector) the plants in Sumirago, Albusciago, Menzago and Albizzate, where the activity of production planning and completion is carried out, also via subcontractors.
+In particular, production includes the procurement of raw materials (i.e., yarns) that are processed by dyeing, weaving and finishing, as well as the production of paper patterns, samples and prototypes including the packaging of the finished product. - (home furnishings and accessories sector, "Home") the Golasecca (VA) plant, where manufacturing takes place, which includes the following phases, also via subcontractors: procurement of raw materials (i.e., yarns), processing by dyeing, weaving and finishing, samples and prototypes, manufacture of goods, packaging of the finished product.

-Office activities are carried out at the local premises in Milan, where there are also showrooms.
+Office activities are carried out at the local premises in Milan, where the showrooms are located.